simter/simter-ymd/README.md

 # simter-ymd

-A Date Manager for Massive Data
+A Date Management for Massive Data.

 ## Maven Modules